Beyond RAG vs. Long-Context: Learning Distraction-Aware Retrieval for Efficient Knowledge Grounding: Introduction

 \item We empirically demonstrate that retrieving passages in bands (i.e., selecting from contiguous ranges along the similarity-ranked list) is critical for learning a distraction-aware retrieval strategy.
 The banded retrieval strategy provides a form of abstraction that improves generalization and prevents the retriever from converging to suboptimal solutions.

 \item We validate our approach across diverse LLM architectures (both open and closed-source) and six knowledge-intensive benchmarks, demonstrating both the effectiveness and robustness of the proposed retrieval strategy.
-Our code is available at this GitHub repository \href{https://anonymous.4open.science/r/LDAR-39C2}{link}. \end{enumerate}
+Our code is at \href{https://github.com/ku-dmlab/LDAR}{https://github.com/ku-dmlab/LDAR}. \end{enumerate}